Cisco Service Chaining VNFs, enable edge use cases such as scattered IoT ecosystems and data-intensive apps. 온라인카지노

 - The Cisco VNF Certification Program supports third-party VNFs.

-Virtualizing network operations lays the groundwork for using Cisco to manage container-based applications (k8s).
+Virtualizing network operations lays the groundwork for managing container-based applications with Cisco (k8s).

-Allowing for secure communication from the data center to the cloud to the edge.
+Cisco NFVIS provides service chaining for cloud-native containerized applications deployed at the edge.
+Providing secure communication from the data center to the cloud and out to the edge.

 Cisco can be used to integrate cloud-native applications.